electroly/sqlnotebook/web/index.md

 - Quick functions for reading files ([`LIST_FILES`](list-files-func.html), [`READ_CSV`](read-csv-func.html), [`READ_FILE`](read-file-func.html), [`DOWNLOAD`](download-func.html))
 - Date and time handling ([`DATEPART`](date-part-func.html), [`DATEADD`](date-add-func.html), [`DATEDIFF`](date-diff-func.html), [`GETDATE`](get-date-func.html))
 - Array values ([`ARRAY`](array-func.html), [`ARRAY_COUNT`](array-count-func.html), [`ARRAY_GET`](array-get-func.html), [`ARRAY_SET`](array-set-func.html))

-## Document your analysis findings in the notebook
-User-written documents are stored directly in notebook files alongside your SQL code and data.
-Standard word processing features are available: fonts, lists, text alignment, and tables.
-Console and script output can be copied into a note for annotation.
-By keeping your notes with your code, everything you need will be in one place should you need to revisit some work done in SQL Notebook.

 ## Extensive application help is just an "F1" away
 A fully searchable in-application help system is ready to answer your questions.
 Press F1 to view the index of help documents, or enter a keyword into the "Search Help" box in the upper-right corner of the SQL Notebook window.
 Both SQLite and SQL Notebook documentation is included.
 Every available statement and function is documented.
 [The documentation is also available online](doc.html).